Surprise fall in UK services activity raises recession risk

 There have been partial signs that bank lending may be starting to improve, with Bank of England data on Friday showing the highest number of mortgage approvals since January, though levels are still far below those seen before the crisis.

-In August the Bank opened a Funding for Lending Scheme (FLS) which offers banks cheap credit if they keep up or increase lending, and Wood - a former Bank economist - said this should help the economy later in 2013.
+In August the BoE opened a Funding for Lending Scheme which offers banks cheap credit if they keep up or increase lending, and Wood - a former BoE economist - said this should help the economy later in 2013.

 "As we head into the second half of the year, we still expect the UK to return to gradual growth, in part as credit conditions ease with the FLS," he said.
 "Today's (mortgage approval) figures are one positive indication of this.
 Fragile but stable is how I would describe the UK economy."